bringauto/fleet-protocol-http-api/README.md

 ```
 ## Running with Docker

-To run the server on a Docker container (together with the PostgreSQL database), execute the following from the root directory:
+To run the server on a Docker container, execute the following from the root directory:

 ```bash
 # build all and start in detached mode